dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7171 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-With a new script update, clients can set their [Audit worksheets](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/#charges) to determine whether or not to do charges auditing based on Account type.
+With a new script update, clients can set their [Audit Worksheets](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/#charges) to determine whether or not to audit charges based on Account type.

 > [!info] Additional Configuration Required
 Please contact Support to enable this feature.